Getting Better Results When You Talk Reiki

 Spiritual practice & health care

-Speaking about Reiki as spiritual practice from a healthcare perspective interests people because it:
+Speaking about Reiki as a spiritual practice from a healthcare perspective interests people because it:

 1. addresses people’s most pressing needs,